ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 ~~~

 To exit the vi editor, press `esc` and then enter `:wq` to save the file.
 Now that the configuration in the nifi.properties file has been updated, we need to port forward a new port for NiFi through the Port Forward GUI because the virtual machine is not listening for the port **6434**, so NiFi will not load on the browser.
+If your using VirtualBox Sandbox, refer to section 3.1.
+For Azure Sandbox users, refer to section 3.2.

-### 3.1 Forward Port with guide
+### 3.1 Forward Port with VirtualBox GUI

 1\.
 Open VirtualBox Manager

 2\.
 Right click your running Hortonworks Sandbox, click **settings**

 3\.
 Go to the **Network** Tab

 Click the button that says **Port Forwarding**.
 Overwrite NiFi entry with the following values:

 | Name  | Protocol  | Host IP  | Host Port  | Guest IP  | Guest Port  |